How to beat Trump? Dems divided as he rams race onto ballot | New Country 923

 “We ought to tone the rhetoric down across the country using — throwing around words like racism, you know, kind of routinely applying it to almost everything,” he told Fox Business Network.

 Whack reported from Philadelphia and Peoples reported from New York.
-Associated Press writers Alan Fram, Zeke Miller and Elana Schor in Washington contributed.
+Associated Press writers Alan Fram, Zeke Miller and Elana Schor in Washington and Michelle L. Price in Las Vegas contributed to this report.